Alcohol Cereal Malt Beverage

 1. All possession and consumption of alcohol and cereal malt beverages must be lawful.
 Persons under the legal drinking age are strictly prohibited from possessing or consuming alcohol or cereal malt beverages on university property.

 2. Possession and consumption of alcohol and cereal malt beverages in parking lots may only take place on football game days.
+Persons may only bring in alcoholic beverages for personal consumption.
+KSU police will determine whether quantities are in excess of amounts for personal consumption.

 3. Consistent with the requirements of this policy, tailgating activity that includes lawful consumption of alcohol and cereal malt beverages is permitted before and during football games on parking lots from five hours before kickoff until the end of the third quarter.
 Sale of alcoholic beverages in parking lots is prohibited.
 Containers of a capacity in excess of one gallon are not permitted.
 Consumption must take place from cups or unmarked containers – no glass.
 Individuals consuming alcoholic beverages at tailgates will be responsible for their conduct and that of their guests.